MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/servers/configure/sms_pdf_program-server-wmi-class.md

  Qualifiers: None

- Description of any additional requirements of the program.
+ Description of any extra requirements of the program.
 The default value is "".

  `WorkingDirectory`
  Data type: `String`